saecki/zig-grep/paper/paper.typ

 )

 = Introduction
-The objective of this seminar was getting to know a new programming language by writing a simple grep like program.
+The objective of this seminar was getting to know a new programming language by writing a simple grep @grep like program.

 = Language
 == About